RAGE-toolkit/RAGE-workshop-2024/day5/day5_GLUE_MADDOG.md

 When prompted, enter the name of the folder you just made.

 Lineage designation is now taking place!
-This runs a lot faster on our own laptops, off of climb, as we automatically optimise parameters.

-It would take too long to run on climb, so we'll stop the run by pressing ctrl + c and instead look at a run I completed earlier on this dataset in the next session.
+It would take too long to run (maybe 30 mins - 1 hour!), so we'll stop the run by pressing ctrl + c and instead look at a run I completed earlier on this dataset in the next session.